 Landour Language School (Landour)

 Landour Language School is the most well known Hindi school in India.
+It was founded in 1910 and it’s run inside a church.
 They’re known to have well-structured lessons and their very own Hindi textbook.

 I didn’t get to meet the owner because I visited in the middle of winter when they were closed (Dec-Feb).
 But I know people who’ve been there and there are online reviews.